Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/index.md

 ---

-#### Here you can find the export options and the corresponding articles.
+#### Here you can find the specific module settings and the corresponding articles.

 - [Layout Builder](/doc2/modules/layout-builder/)
 - [Models and Labels](/doc2/modules/models-and-labels/)